Th3Spl/User-Application-Settings-cpp/README.md

 //newValue is the new value that will replace the outdated one
 ```

-Keep in mind that i still need to add a lot of new functions
+Keep in mind that i still need to add a lot of new functions.

-If you need to contact ne you can do it on discord.
+### If you need to contact ne you can do it on discord.